 CAA Records assert a security policy that the holder of a domain name wishes to be observed by certificate issuers.
-The effectiveness of CAA records as an access control is thus dependent on observance of CAA constraints by issuers.
+The effectiveness of CAA records as an access control mechanism is thus dependent on observance of CAA constraints by issuers.

-Observance of CAA records by issuers is subject to accountability controls and proposed industry requirements.
+Observance of CAA records by issuers is subject to accountability controls.

-While a Certification Authority can choose to ignore published CAA records, doing so increases the both the probability that they will mis-issue a certificate and the consequences of doing so.
-Once it is known that a CA observes CAA records, malicious registration requests will disproportionately target the negligent CAs that do not, and so the mis-issue rate amongst the negligent CAs will increase.
-Since the CA could clearly have avoided the mis-issue by performing CAA processing, the likelihood of sanctions against the negligent CA is increased.
-Failure to observe CAA issue restrictions provides an objective criteria for excluding issuers from embedded roots of trust.
+While a Certification Authority can choose to ignore published CAA records, doing so increases both the probability that they will mis-issue a certificate and the consequences of doing so.
+Once it is known that a CA observes CAA records, malicious registration requests may disproportionately target the (negligent) CAs that do not, and so the mis-issue rate amongst the negligent CAs will likely increase.
+Since a CA could have avoided the mis-issue by performing CAA processing, the likelihood of sanctions against a negligent CA is increased.
+Failure to observe CAA issue restrictions provides an objective criteria for excluding issuers from embedded trust anchors.